Oneledger/docs/docs/develop/transfer-olt-between-accounts.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This Document guides you on how to transfer OLT between **Onewallet and Metamask**.
+This Document guides you on how to transfer OLT between **Onewallet, Metamask and Exchanges**.

 ### OneWallet to Metamask